muhme/joomla-branches-tester/README.md

 - 'Error Reporting' is set to `Maximum` in `Global Configuration | Server`.
   'Debug System' is enabled in `Global Configuration | System` and 'Log Almost Everything' is enabled in `Global Configuration | Logging`.
 PHP log file is configured as `administration/log/php.log`.
-- A cron job is configured to run the Joomla Task Scheduler every minute.
+- A cron job is configured to run the Joomla Task Scheduler every minute and Lazy Scheduler is disabled.
 - The 'System - Joomla!
 Statistics' plugin is disabled to prevent prompting users on the backend Home Dashboard.
 - All the 'Behaviour - Backward Compatibility' plugins are disabled to detect backward compatibility issues (see [installation/disableBC.cy.js](installation/disableBC.cy.js)).